-In a 19996 scientific study called Tea preparation and its influence on methylxanthine concentration, it was concluded that the tea would need be steeped for 15 minutes in order to reduce the caffeine by 100%.
-Would you really want to drink your tea after that?
+In a 19996 scientific study called Tea preparation and its influence on methylxanthine concentration, it was concluded that the tea would need to be steeped for 15 minutes to reduce the caffeine by 100%.
+Would you want to drink your tea after that?
 Most teas would have no flavor left at all.
-You would also be loosing antioxidants and other benefits.
-That’s a bit like throwing the baby out with the bathwater, isn’t it?
+You would also be losing antioxidants and other benefits.
+That’s a bit like throwing the baby out with the bathwater, right?

 Is Caffeine Bad for You?

 Caffeine often takes on a negative connotation but it will not harm the average person.
 It is a metabolic stimulant with proven health benefits that people have been consuming for thousands of years.
 According to the FDA, an average healthy adult can safely consume up to 400 milligrams of caffeine a day.